7 Quick Steps to Become a Great Automation Testing Engineer

 To be a successful automation test engineer, you need to understand the ATLC methodology and execute it in your each test automation project.

-6. Create Test Automation Strategy
+6. Create a Test Automation Strategy

 Once you are through with the ATLC methodology and the automated testing tools, you are well prepared to create your test automation strategy for your clients or employer.